 Reaching for the Story

 “Narrative is like an infrastructure that you can come back to and get more and more out of it each time.
-Each work turns out rich by itself, but there’s also something to reach for,” says artist David Sandlin, who is also an adviser for second-year graduate students in the Illustration as Visual Essay program at the School of Visual Arts, in New York City.
+Each work turns out rich by itself, but there’s also something to reach for,” says artist David Sandlin.
+He is also an adviser for second-year graduate students in the Illustration as Visual Essay program at the School of Visual Arts, in New York City.

 Storytelling for Every Artist is Unique

-Students in the program work toward discovering what is integral for all artists to discover—the kind of artists they want to be and what form their work will take, whether fantasy pictures of other worlds or realistic views of the places and people around them.
-Along their journey they also develop an understanding of the possible uses of narrative in their work.
+Students in the program work toward discovering what is integral for all artists to discover — the kind of artists they want to be and what form their work will take, whether fantasy artworks of other worlds or realistic views of the places and people around them.
+Along their journey, they also develop an understanding of the possible uses of narrative in their work.